PetitTournesol/Edgeware/README.md

 If you get error "TypeError: unsupported operand type(s) for |: 'type' and 'type'", please make sure your Python is up to date!
 This version was primarily developed on Python 3.10.2!

+2.4.2_A Update

+•*Fixed bugs with popups that caused videos and subliminal adjusted images to not load properly*

 (Small) 2.4.2 Update

 •*Popups should open faster and take up less memory while running*